-Join Dave Schultze for an in-depth discussion in this video Learning from bad renderings, part of Product Design Rendering with Rhino and V-Ray.
+Join Dave Schultze for an in-depth discussion in this video Learning from bad renderings, part of Rhino and V-Ray: Product Design Rendering.

 In this video, we'll learn some simple strategies to avoid the curse of the ugly or cheesy renderings.
 So these are mistakes that I'll see from beginners, but these same mistakes can easily happen to more advanced users.
 I'll break them into a couple simple categories.
 But in this video, we'll be a little more specific and show examples of good renderings and bad renderings.
 So this is a bit of a recap.
 We'll start off with design.
 Of course, attention to details is important.
 But I also want to include not having any gaps or openings in your model.
 Edges should be, avoid being sharp.